andygup/angular-cli-esri/README.md

 ## Install `esri-loader` and the Esri TypeScript types

 ```
   npm install --save esri-loader
   npm install --save @types/arcgis-js-api
 ```

+[`esri-loader`](https://github.com/Esri/esri-loader#usage), a low level service needed to load and use ArcGIS modules (v3.x or v4.x) in non-Dojo applications.

 ## Generate the scaffolding for your mapping component

 ```
   ng generate component esri-map
 ```

 1. Add `"types": ["arcgis-js-api"]` to `tsconfig.app.json`